Stencyl/stencylpedia/block-reference/scene/world.md

 ![tilesetID-at2](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/2%20-%20World/tilesetID-at2.png)

-ID of the tileset for the tile at this position and layer, or -1 if no tile found.
+Returns the ID of the tileset for the tile at this position and layer, or -1 if no tile found.

 ```
 getTilesetIDAt([NUMBER], [NUMBER], 0, [TEXT]) //specify layer ID